Loshan2001/UniversityTimetableManagement-RestApi/README.md

          student can't enroll or unenroll other student courses faculty [only specific faculty] and admin have permission to unenroll students from courses

+         only admin and faculty view student enrollment student view their enrolled courses using student id, can't view others course